microsoftgraph/microsoft-graph-docs/concepts/onedrive-concept-overview.md

 # OneDrive file storage API overview

 OneDrive is the files hub in Office 365.
-People work with files in a variety of apps, like Microsoft Teams, Groups, SharePoint, and more.
+People work with files in a variety of contexts, like Microsoft Teams, groups, SharePoint, and more.
-OneDrive lets users access these files no matter where they are stored, and Microsoft Graph lets you use a single API to do it.
+With OneDrive, users can access these files no matter where they are stored, and with Microsoft Graph, you can use a single API to work with them.

 Files in Office 365 are stored in [drives][Drive API].
 Users can store files in a personal drive - their OneDrive - or in a shared drive powered by a [SharePoint][] document library.